colindembovsky/aurelia-appInsights/readme.md

 ﻿# aurelia-appInsights

-This plugin allows you to add page [Application Insights](http://azure.microsoft.com/en-us/documentation/articles/app-insights-web-track-usage-custom-events-metrics/) tracking and tracing for your [Aurelia](http://www.aurelia.io/) applications.
+This plugin allows you to add _atuomatic_ [Application Insights](http://azure.microsoft.com/en-us/documentation/articles/app-insights-web-track-usage-custom-events-metrics/) page tracking and tracing for your [Aurelia](http://www.aurelia.io/) applications.

 > The solution was developed using Visual Studio 2015 and [TypeScript](http://www.typescriptlang.org/).
 If you're using TypeScript, you can inlcude the .ts files.
 If not, then just include the .js files to add the plugin.

+> This plugin hooks into the router ```complete``` and ```error``` events.
+If you want to perform other Application Insights tracking (like timing events or adding metrics) then you can simply call the appInsights functions directly.
+The point of this plugin is to provide _page_ tracking and diagnostic tracing out-of-the-box.

 ## Installing the Plugin